sq5rix/BlenderPythonLib/README.md

 2. Open Blender
 3. Copy the code in the Scripng scene
 4. Run code - some functions will requre clicking active object
+5. there are two plugins - camera and compositing - they can be installed in normal way
+6. animate drobe swarm us in progress, not working yet

 pip install bpl is planned.